 In comparison to routers and switches, a hub is the least complex and least expensive device.
 While they have often been used as a quick and easy way to connect a small network, they are becoming increasingly replaced by switches.

-A networking switch is a type of hardware that uses packet switching to receive and forward data to its intended destination within a network.
+A networking switch is a type of hardware that uses packet switching to receive and forward data to its intended destination within a network or multiple networks.
 Essentially, a switch is a more efficient, more intelligent version of a hub.

 Perhaps the biggest difference between a hub and a switch is the way that it delivers data packets.
-Rather than blindly passing along data to all devices in a network, a switch records the addresses of the connected devices.
+Rather than blindly passing along data to all devices in a network, an industrial switch records the addresses of the connected devices.
 In doing so, it learns which devices are connected to which ports.
-Then, when a port receives a data packet, the switch reads its destination address and sends it directly to the intended device in the network instead of every single port.
+Then, when a port receives a data packet, the switch reads its destination address and sends it directly to the intended networking device in the network instead of every single port.
 As a result, a switch can greatly improve the speed of networks that receive a lot of traffic.
+Now, let’s differentiate a switch vs router.